What is reducetarianism?

 Does reducetarianism promote vegetarianism or veganism?

-Reducetarianism may certainly empower some individuals to reduce their consumption of meat to zero!
-Others may simply eat less of it.
+Reducetarianism may certainly empower some individuals to reduce their consumption of animal products to zero!
+Others may simply eat less of them.

 What about other animal products like eggs and milk?

-We encourage reducetarians to also decrease their consumption of farmed dairy, eggs, and other animal products.
+We encourage reducetarians to also decrease their consumption of dairy, eggs, and other animal products.